raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ---

-## Prelude: The Night Clerk at Hilbert's Hotel
+## Hilbert's Hotel and Invertible Functions

 [Hilbert's Paradox of the Grand Hotel][hh] is a thought experiment which illustrates a counterintuitive property of infinite sets: It demonstrates that a fully occupied hotel with infinitely many rooms may still accommodate additional guests, even infinitely many of them, and this process may be repeated infinitely often.